EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 A multicaster endpoint transmits a secure multicast request message as described in Section 7.1 of {{I-D.ietf-core-object-security}}, with the following modifications:

 1. The multicaster endpoint stores the association Token - Cid.
-That is, it SHALL be able to find the correct Security Context used to protect the multicast request and verify the unicast response(s) by using the CoAP Token considered in the message exchange.
+That is, it SHALL be able to find the correct Security Context used to protect the multicast request and verify the unicast response(s) by using the CoAP Token used in the message exchange.

 2. The multicaster endpoint computes the COSE object as defined in {{sec-cose-object}} of this specification.

-3. Before transmitting the multicast request message, the multicaster endpoint uses its own private key to create a counter signature of the COSE_Encrypt0 object (Appendix C.4 of {{I-D.ietf-cose-msg}}).
-Then, the counter signature is included in the Header of the COSE object, in the "cs" paramenter of the "unprotected" field.

 ## Verifying the Request ## {#ssec-verify-request}